Working hours for teaching staff

 For teaching after 18:00 and teaching on Saturdays and Sundays, salary supplements are paid in accordance with the applicable local agreement on fees for hourly-paid teaching and for evening and weekend teaching.

-There is to be a balance between the various duties of a member of teaching staff and the distribution of annual working hours over the calendar year.
+There is to be a balance between the various normally occurring duties of a member of teaching staff and the distribution of annual working hours over the calendar year.
 The distribution of duties (the duties plan) can take the form of a documented plan stretching over a maximum of three years.
 The distribution of your duties depends on your post.
+Time spent on assignments like director of studies or to be a board member is not included in the duties plan.

 Professors, visiting professors, adjunct professors

-Professors should normally spend the majority of their annual working hours on research, and on the teaching and supervision of research students.
+Professors should normally spend the major part of their annual working hours, allocated in the duties plan,, on research, and on the teaching and supervision of research students.
 You should also participate in teaching of undergraduate and Master’s students.

 The duties of a senior professor are regulated in the individual agreement for the role.
 You should normally spend the majority of your annual working hours on research.